d99kris/cpuusage/ext/README.md

 In case Catapult needs to be updated (it happened when updating to Python 3.x support) the recommended method is:

-1. Build cpuusage

-    ./genman.sh

-2. Run tests

-    cd build && ctest --output-on-failure
+1. Run script to update external modules

+    ./ext/update.sh

-3. Perform any necessary updates to the Catapult copy in build/share/cpuusage/catapult to make tests pass.
+2. Perform any necessary updates to the update.sh script to make tests pass.

-4. When all tests are passing, create a new tar-ball and make sure to exclude test_data, e.g. `rm -rf share/cpuusage/catapult/tracing/test_data` The tar-ball can be created like this:

-    tar -czvf ~/c1.tar.gz share/cpuusage/catapult

-    Then replace the original file:

-    cp ~/c1.tar.gz ../ext/catapult.tar.gz

-5. Finally delete the previous build directory and try build and run tests again.
+3. Once all tests are passing, ext/catapult.tar.gz will be updated automatically.